Finite-dimensional monomial algebras are determined by their automorphism group: Counterexamples and proof of the

 \section{Counterexamples and proof of the \cref{thm main}}

 In this last section we focus on \cref{thm main}.
-As we claimed in the Introduction, the hypothesis of $B$ being a finite $\KK$-algebra is necessary in order to obtain the result, as the following example shows.
+As we claimed in the Introduction, the hypothesis of $B$ being a finite-dimensional $\KK$-algebra is necessary in order to obtain the result, as the following example shows.